-Always check the status of your medications prior to use.
-To find out if your medication is permitted in sport, search for the brand or product name, or individual ingredients on GlobalDRO.com.
+Always check the status of medications prior to use.
+To find out if a medication is permitted in sport, search for the brand or product name, or individual ingredients on GlobalDRO.com.

-- If the status says, "Not Prohibited," then you can use your medication as prescribed in the time period described (in and/or out-of-competition). - If the status says, "Conditional," it is essential to read the Conditions/ Warnings to determine the anti-doping status in your case. - If the status says, "Prohibited," then please read the section on Therapeutic Use Exemptions. - If you cannot find your medication on GlobalDRO.com, that does not mean it is permitted.
-Please contact drugreference@USADA.org or call (719) 785-2000. option 2. to ask about the medication.
+- If the status says, "Not Prohibited," then the medication can be used as prescribed in the time period described (in and/or out-of-competition). - If the status says, "Conditional," it is essential to read the Conditions/ Warnings to determine the anti-doping status. - If the status says, "Prohibited," then please read the section on Therapeutic Use Exemptions. - If a medication cannot be found on GlobalDRO.com, that does not mean itis permitted.
+Please contact drugreference@USADA.org or call (719) 785-2000, and follow the prompts to connect to USADA's Drug Reference Line.